symfony/symfony-docs/components/dependency_injection/autowiring.rst

         $container->setDefinition('twitter_client', $definition2);

-The autowiring subsystem detects that the ``rot13_transformer`` service implements the ``Rot13TransformerInterface`` and injects it automatically.
+The autowiring subsystem detects that the ``rot13_transformer`` service implements the ``TransformerInterface`` and injects it automatically.
 Even when using interfaces (and you should), building the service graph and refactoring the project is easier than with standard definitions.